aj-stein-gsa/aj-stein-gsa/README.md

   - I like to watch standup comedians, obscure or famous.
   - I like funny podcasts.
 - Generally, I consume a lot of podcasts.

+## Meet with me

+If you need to schedule time or I ask you to, you can use [this form to book an appointment with me](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ2HhqNint2tAk4RPpB1AlBFDsHa_6VBIPdaX6GcOGbmpyDMBADEUlerPTDbWHzsrKkSQAUC1BSD).

+Do you just want to know when I am free or busy so you can schedule a meeting with me and others on your own?
+You can see my free and busy times [with my public calendar](https://calendar.google.com/calendar/u/0?cid=YWxleGFuZGVyLnN0ZWluQGdzYS5nb3Y).